AnnaWegmann/annawegmann.github.io/index.md

 ![drawn Anna research](./assets/images/research.PNG){: style=" float: middle; height: 150px; " .align-center}

 I am studying conversations.
-For now, mostly online conversations as this is where the data lies.
 Questions I am interested in include: Do people talk in a, to them, specific *style*?
 If so, can we use this to verify whether two utterances have been written by the same person (e.g., [Style Change Detection](https://pan.webis.de/clef20/pan20-web/style-change-detection.html))?
 How does speaking style change, e.g., over the course of a conversation (see *linguistic accommodation*) or given different situations?
 How does style correlate with "conversation quality"?
 What even is a good conversation? etc.

 Conversation topics I am especially interested in are those where the participating parties have conflicting interests.
 This can be topics like climate change, pensions or the corona virus.